pedalv/JavaApp/Kafka/eksempel-app/Kafka-demo.md

 - Kafka Streams is a client library for building mission-critical real-time applications and microservices, where the input and/or output data is stored in Kafka clusters.
 - Kafka Streams combines the simplicity of writing and deploying standard Java and Scala applications on the client side with the benefits of Kafka's server-side cluster technology to  make these applications highly scalable, elastic, fault-tolerant, distributed, and much more.
-- The Kafka Treams API transforms and enriches data
+- The Kafka Streams API transforms and enriches data
 - [Mirror of Apache Kafka](https://github.com/apache/kafka)

 #### [Stream Processing Topology](https://kafka.apache.org/25/documentation/streams/core-concepts)